Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Generating functionals and cumulants

-which proves the result. \end{proof} {Note that cumulants measure departure from chaos in the sense that they vanish identically at order~$n\geq 2$ in the case of i.i.d. random variables.}
+where the factor $n!$ arises to take into account the fact that the sets of the partition are not ordered.
+This proves the result. \end{proof} Note that cumulants measure departure from chaos in the sense that they vanish identically at order~$n\geq 2$ in the case of i.i.d.\,random variables.